 When you've selected a timeslice in the timeline, the Internet Insights > Views > Map tab shows a map of the outage(s) along with summarized outage information.

 When you've selected a timeslice in the timeline, the Internet Insights > Views > Table tab shows information about the outage(s) in table form.
 Click a network name to open details about the outage.

 Catalog Settings Screen

+To see Catalog Settings, go to Internet Insights > Catalog Settings.
 This section lists service providers, grouped by region.
-Public data from the catalog is exposed.
+The catalog exposes provider data that is already public-facing.
 Private IPs are not exposed and are de-identified and aggregated.